 All our English teachers and academic team are recruited to provide our students with high quality lessons.
 Courses are designed to meet the needs of students with engaging materials suitable to the level of the students.
 A qualified Director of Studies is present in each school to run the placement testing and to provide support and guidance for the teachers through the summer and to manage all aspects of the academic programme.

 - Placement test, academic report and certificate

 Each course programme includes the following:

 Learner training which supports in gaining language independence, develops learning skills and autonomy, improves effectiveness of learning and actively engages students in the learning process by making them aware of various learning strategies.
 This supports them how to learn and takes place on a weekly basis.

 Excursion based project that allows learners to work together on a topic linked to their excursion destination.
 Each week students work on a different project which is covered over three days.
 The final stage involves sharing it to the whole group which helps them develop not only their fluency but also presentation skills.

 Revision which is done in the form of self-assessment.
-It allows students to assess their own progress promoting awareness of the language they still need to practise.
+It helps students to understand their own progress and recognise the language they still need to practise.

 -Food and drink